 Citizens National Bank of Netcong, New Jersey, National Currency & Scandal

-In 1903 a major fire destroyed about half of Netcong's business
+In 1903 a major fire destroyed about half of the

-next few years brought the construction of half a dozen buildings,
+next few years brought the construction of half a dozen brick buildings,

-including a modern brick Fire House, a municipal
+including a modern brick Fire House, and a municipal

 water supply was installed along with electricity.
 In 1905 a new wood-frame